 But it is interesting to note that the only way a dentist resolves the pain of a toothache is by exploring the tooth to find the source of the pain.
 Covering our pain or trying to escape from it with drugs, alcohol, soap operas, shopping or overeating is no release from the pain.
 It is in fact letting the problem and its accompanying emotional pain run our lives.

 It is increasingly clear that what is taught in our culture is a desire to avoid any kind of pain at all costs.
-As a result we see depression or the ‘valleys of life’ we experience from time to time as something essentially which we ought to explore because of its significance for our personal life.
+As a result we see depression, or the ‘valleys of life’ we experience from time to time, as something essentially that we ought to explore because of its significance for our personal life.

-Emotional pain can be the greatest isolation which we can experience, a prison which we build for ourselves.
+Emotional pain can be the greatest isolation that we can experience – a prison that we build for ourselves.
 Just as we build it, however, it is also possible for us to find ways to unlock the door and let ourselves out and find new directions to go in life.

-Eminent psychologist, Dorothy Rowe, suggests depression is a meaningful response on our part to the point at which our life has arrived.
-It can be a useful time to explore the kinds of personal contradictions which, at crisis point are experienced as depression.
+Eminent psychologist Dorothy Rowe suggests depression is a meaningful response on our part to the point at which our life has arrived.
+It can be a useful time to explore the kinds of personal contradictions that at crisis point are experienced as depression.

-We are encouraged to embrace our pain and explore it remembering that the gospel story doesn’t end with the cross.
-The pain of the cross was a prelude to an even greater birth, just as willingness to embrace the inevitable pain that is part of being alive is followed but a greater understanding of ourselves and emotional and spiritual growth.
+We are encouraged to embrace our pain and explore it, remembering that the gospel story doesn’t end with the cross.
+The pain of the cross was a prelude to an even greater birth, just as willingness to embrace the inevitable pain that is part of being alive is followed by a greater understanding of ourselves and emotional and spiritual growth.

 This could be an opportunity to learn and grow.

 Talking to someone is important in processing your pain.
 It could be your minister, a friend, a parent, a counsellor.
 It is a sign of strength to be willing to confront how you are feeling and reach out for help and get the support you need.